Jon McLellan, Crown Advocate - Director of Legal Services

 Graduated from Brasenose College, Oxford in 1994 (BA).
 Completed law conversion course 1996, qualified as a solicitor with a City firm in 1998.
-From 1999 until 2007 worked for several different departments of HM Government with Government Legal Service in litigious and civil advisory work with particular interest in shipping and constitutional law.
-Jon was called to the Guernsey Bar in 2011, became a Crown Advocate in 2016 and was appointed as Director of Legislative Drafting and Advisory in 2016.
+From 1999 until 2007 he worked for several different departments of HM Government doing litigation and civil advisory work.
+Jon was called to the Guernsey Bar in 2011, became a Crown Advocate in 2016 and was appointed as Director of Legislative Drafting and Advisory in 2016 and Director of Legal Services in 2022.

 Yousof Khan, Crown Advocate - Director of Commercial Law